JonMinton/AQMEN_Data_Vis_Workshop/README.md

 ## ***Suggested Task***
 - View the R script file, available [here] (https://github.com/JonMinton/AQMEN_Data_Vis_Workshop/tree/master/additional_material/chickweight_code_example.r), and for each ggplot command write down your guess about what the visualisation will produce.
 - Compare your guesses to the figures produced, available in the figures subdirectory.
 How many did you guess correctly?
--Download the R script file, and the associated figures, and reproduce the figures using the script.
+- Download the R script file, and the associated figures, and reproduce the figures using the script.